 Open Your Bible

 Society has long used the term, "soul friend", for decades - but did you know it goes much further back?
 Early Celtic believers used the term ANAM CARA to identify those special friends that we often attribute as a close-knit sister or brother that can hold each other accountable.
 But to understand true friendships, we also have to understand what is NOT involved in good relationships.
-Scripture is a deep well of not only instructive truth, but examples from lives of the apostles and early Believers.
-The New Testament is full of real-life examples of how people interacted with each other - and the endearing words they showered to uplift and encourage!
+Scripture is a deep well of not only instructive truth, but examples from lives of the apostles and early Believers of how they interacted with each other—and the endearing words they showered to uplift and encourage!